<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 It's about being a bit smart and savvy in the ways you provide that follow-on learner support, using technology to help create the kind of success scenario Rob Brinkenhoff's research highlights.

-Interested in finding out more about this alternative approach to designing, delivering learning?
-Take a look at our free guide to Evaluating Training Effectiveness.
+Interested in finding out more about this alternative approach to designing and delivering learning?
+Take a look at our on-demand webinar How to Amplify Learning Impact - it's about making the journey from learning and development order-taker to valued and trusted expert.

 Topics: Measurement and evaluation Performance Support